roman01la/uix/docs/components.md

         "press to focus on input"))))
 ```

-> UIx components doesn't take refs because they are built on top of React's function-based components that doesn't have instances.
+> UIx components don't take refs because they are built on top of React's function-based components which don't have instances.

 When you need to pass a ref into child component, pass it as a normal prop.